-A common question we get at the Philbrook Law Office is “what happens when my PIP limits are exhausted?”
+A common question we get at the Philbrook Law Office is “what happens when my PIP runs out?”.
 There’s not necessarily an easy cut-and-dry answer to this question, but there are some common scenarios.

 - Who pays my medical bills after I’m injured in an accident?